-Weight: Male, up to 7 pounds; Female, less than 3 pounds Length: Male, 25-30 inches; Female, 20 inches
+Weight: Male, up to 7 pounds; Female, less than 3 pounds Length: Male, 25-30 inches; Female, 20 inches dark belly and long, pointed tail feathers.

-The greater sage-grouse, Centrocercus urophasianus, is also known as the sage-hen or sage-chicken.
-It is the largest North American grouse species.
-It is a grayish-brown bird with a dark belly and long, pointed tail feathers.
 The throat of the male is black, bordered with white at the rear.
 Yellow air sacs, covered with short, stiff, scale-like white feathers, are found on each side of the neck.
 The female has the same general appearance but lacks the air sacs and white collar and sides.
 These birds inhabit sagebrush plains, foothills and mountain valleys.
 Where there is no sagebrush, there are no sage-grouse.
-For current bag limits, season dates and special permit requirements, see page 33.
+For season dates and special permit requirements, see page 35.